JurgenDJ/mqtt2influx/readme.md

 ## Installation

-Make sure Python 3.6 or above is installed on the system. installation is done by cloning the git repository, creating a virtual environment and installing the required package
+Make sure Python 3.6 or above is installed on the system. installation is done by cloning the git repository, creating a virtual environment and installing the required packages

 ### On Linux